Decision number one is whether to hire an individual or a housecleaning

 household workers.
 State income taxes are the employees responsibility.

-The District, Maryland, and Virginia do require you to pay unemployment
+Maryland and Virginia require you to pay unemployment insurance tax for

-insurance tax for household workers who are paid $1,000 or more in a calendar
+household workers who are paid $1,000 or more in a calendar quarter.
+Unemployment

-quarter.
-Unemployment insurance tax rates vary depending on the wages paid
+insurance tax rates vary depending on the wages paid and previous unemployment

 Workers Compensation Insurance